July 2018: CCR-FYI SC Bylaws July 2018

 C. Be a member of at least one sub-committee.

 D. Assist in dissemination of pertinent information to the postdoctoral population at large.
+This includes forwarding emails to interested parties, posting fliers in CCR common areas around the campuses, and promoting events at meetings.

 F. Hold informal meetings with postdoctoral fellows as necessary.